balajiln/mondrianforest/README.md

 Please cite the above paper if you use this code.

 I ran my experiments using Enthought python (which includes all the necessary python packages).
-If you are running a different version of python, you will need the following python packages (and possibly other packages) to run the scripts:
+If you are running a different version of python (e.g. anaconda), you will need the following python packages (and possibly other packages) to run the scripts:

 * numpy